-Over the course of his career, Richard has owned several financial advisory firms, and worked for others as well.
-When he sold his Chicago firm in 2002, he decided to move back East to spend more time with his family.
-He advises clients out of his Connecticut office – all of whom work with him on a fee-only basis.
-“I do enjoy helping people, and my motivations are beyond financial,” he says.
-“Doing this work is about filling one’s soul; I tell my boys the same thing,” Richard adds.
+Over the course of my career, I have owned several financial advisory firms, and worked for others as well.
+When I sold my Chicago firm in 2002, I decided to move back East to spend more time with my family.
+I advise clients out of my Connecticut office – all of whom work with me on a “fee-only” basis.

 MORE ABOUT RICHARD

 – Richard serves on numerous boards, including the Guilford Pension Committee.